SUSE/lab-setup/README.md

 [![CI](https://github.com/SUSE/lab-setup/actions/workflows/ci.yml/badge.svg?branch=develop)](https://github.com/SUSE/lab-setup/actions/workflows/ci.yml)

 Welcome!
-You'll find in this repository some open-source material to setup a lab environment.
+You'll find in this repository everything needed to setup a lab environment from open-source components.

 It is used internally at SUSE but is open to everyone.
 Feel free to [contribute](CONTRIBUTING.md) and share feedback!